 NUCCA chiropractor typically only adjusts C1 bone, but may not address any other orthopedic issues.
 Whereas, upper cervical chiropractors who practice the Blair technique will typically adjust C1, C2, and the whole spine as needed.

-Underlying Causes of Pulsating Dizziness in the Neck
+Underlying Causes of Pulsating Dizziness from the Neck

-Pulsating dizziness may occur in patients with a history of neck injury.
+Patients with pulsating dizziness from their neck often have neck pain, tension, or stiffness.
+Pulsating dizziness may occur in patients with a history of whiplash or other neck injury.

 For example, this type of compensation can develop in response to scoliosis or an uncorrected leg length discrepancy.